 Go instead where there is no path and leave a trail (and see who joins in!).

-My research goal is to answer: How do habitable worlds form and evolve?
+Research goal: How do habitable (Earth-like) worlds form and evolve?

 Students supervised / mentored include:

 - Co-Supervisor to Dr. Nicola Mari, Ph.D candidate, completed 2020.
 Link